Exclusive-EV maker Rivian to adopt Tesla's charging standard

 China, the world's largest market for electric vehicles, has its own charging standard.
 Automakers in Japan such as Toyota and Nissan have pushed another standard known as CHAdeMo.

-(Reporting by Abhirup Roy in San Francisco; Editing by Kevin Krolicki and Stephen Coates)
+(Reporting by Abhirup Roy in San Francisco; Additional reporting by Akash Sriram in Bengaluru; Editing by Kevin Krolicki and Stephen Coates)